aspose-words/Aspose.Words-Documentation/java/release-notes/aspose-words-for-java/release-notes-2019/aspose-words-for-java-19-5-release-notes/_index.md

 {{< highlight csharp >}}
 /// <summary>
 /// True if this paragraph break is a Style Separator.
-A style separator allows one
+A style separator enables one
 /// paragraph to consist of parts that have different paragraph styles.
 /// </summary>
 public bool BreakIsStyleSeparator
 {{< /highlight >}}

-It allows to identify Style Separator Paragraph.
+It enables to identify Style Separator Paragraph.

 **UseCase:**